The Most Bioavailable Forms Of Magnesium + What Each One Is Used For

 "We've been using magnesium to help people sleep forever.
 And it makes sense," Rountree said on the podcast.
 "It's a natural muscle relaxant, so it helps the whole body calm down.* It lowers blood pressure.* So it does basically all the things that you want to do to get the body ready for sleep and to help maintain sleep.*" The glycine it's paired with is also thought to promote sleep quality.*

-This is the form of magnesium that mindbodygreen chose to make its first sleep supplement, magnesium+.* The mineral is paired with PharmaGABA, a natural sleep enhancer, and jujube, a fruit used in traditional Chinese medicine for calming and sedation, for a formula that can help people fall asleep faster, stay asleep longer, and wake up feeling restored.* And the glycinate's bioavailability means that these benefits won't be lost on you.*
+This is the form of magnesium that mindbodygreen chose to make its first sleep supplement, sleep support+.* The mineral is paired with PharmaGABA, a natural sleep enhancer, and jujube, a fruit used in traditional Chinese medicine for calming and sedation, for a formula that can help people fall asleep faster, stay asleep longer, and wake up feeling restored.* And the glycinate's bioavailability means that these benefits won't be lost on you.*